grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 ### Share an internal link

-Customize and share a personalized, direct link to your dashboard within your organization by following these steps:
+To share a customized, direct link to your dashboard within your organization, follow these steps:

 1. Click **Dashboards** in the main menu.
 1. Click the dashboard you want to share.
 1. Click the **Share** drop-down list in the top-right corner and select **Share internally**.
 1. (Optional) In the **Share internally** drawer that opens, set the following options:
    - **Lock time range** - Change the current relative time range to an absolute time range.
-Enabled by default.
+This option is enabled by default.
    - **Shorten link** - Shorten the dashboard link.
-Enabled by default.
+This option is enabled by default.
 1. Select the theme for the dashboard.
-Choose from: **Current**, **Dark**, or **Light**.
+Choose from **Current**, **Dark**, or **Light**.
 1. Click **Copy link**.
 1. Send the copied link to a Grafana user with authorization to view the link.
 1. Click the **X** at the top-right corner to close the share drawer.